bdeckard92/dupUT/02-Lesson-Plans/01-HTML-Git-CSS/README.md

 ## Module Challenge

-For the [Module 01 Challenge](../../01-Class-Content/01-HTML-Git-CSS/02-Challenge), students will refactor an existing webpage that currently falls short of acceptable accessibility standards for web development.
+For the [Module 01 Challenge](../../01-Class-Content/01-HTML-Git-CSS/02-Challenge), students will refactor an existing webpage that falls short of acceptable accessibility standards for web development.
 Students will make the page easier to access by implementing a semantic structure of HTML elements and adding `alt` attributes to images.
 These changes will improve SEO and allow accessibility tools, such as screen readers, to effectively parse and communicate the page's layout and contents.

 Students must know how to implement the following skills in order to succeed in this week's Challenge: